Interrogating AAPI Identities: Intersectional Scholarship, Organizing, and Transformative Solidarities

 What is AAPI?
 There are differences among separate communities, but there are also similarities that bind us as a people.
 In recent years, differences, including religions, political ideology, color, class, and citizenship status among Asian Americans in the United States and Asia have created notable fissures.
 It is thus ever timely for scholarly and community-based interventions to help us revisit the questions of who are Asian Americans and Pacific Islanders; the complicated sociohistory and current iteration of AAPI studies; and broad concerns that affect “AAPIs” as a racialized entity.
 Because CUNY is in New York City, home to the most diverse AAPI population in the U.S., we are well-situated to not only examine but critically interrogate what it means to be AAPI, and the separate identities that comprise this larger umbrella identity.
 As a whole, inclusive of mixed race individuals, AAPIs are the fastest growing racial/ethnic group in New York City (and the U.S.), currently making up a combined 11% of the city.
 This racial and ethnic demographic shift has been reflected at CUNY, with an increase to 23% of students identifying as Asian.

-For this symposium, the Asian American / Asia Research Institute has invited students, scholars, community organizers, and/or practitioners to share their innovative research and creative works, pedagogical projects, programmatic efforts, and other activities that address the broad scope of “AAPI Identities,” including:
+For this symposium, the Asian American / Asian Research Institute has invited students, scholars, community organizers, and/or practitioners to share their innovative research and creative works, pedagogical projects, programmatic efforts, and other activities that address the broad scope of “AAPI Identities,” including:

 • AAPI Identities through Education